apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 Apereo cannot afford to do anything that isn't increasing recurring revenue.
-Doing anything that isn't increasing recurring revenue has the opportunity cost of *not* doing something more likely to increase revenue, and Apereo just cannot afford that.
+Doing anything that isn't increasing recurring revenue has the opportunity cost of *not* doing something more likely to increase revenue.
+Intentionally navigating these tradeoffs is essential to maximizing Apereo's odds of having a meaningful influence a decade from now.

 **This is painful.
-Opportunities that by other measures would be quite worthwhile must be foregone.
+Opportunities that by other measures would be worthwhile must be foregone.
 But this is how to get to sustainability, and without sustainability, nothing else Apereo does is going to matter much over the long term.**

 ## Feedback on Apereo draft

-With this vision (higher education succeeding wildly by collaboratively meeting its needs through free and open source software) and strategy (achieve critical mass to enable sustainably adding value to higher education collaboration in free and open source software) in mind, here's my feedback on Apereo's draft strategic themes:
+With this vision (higher education succeeding wildly by collaboratively meeting its needs through free and open source software) and strategy (achieve critical mass to enable Apereo adding value and doing so sustainably) in mind, here's my feedback on Apereo's draft strategic themes:

 ### 1. Membership, Financial Health and Fundraising